Simultaneous All-versus-Nothing Refutation of Local Realism and Noncontextuality by a Single System: INTRODUCTION

-In this Letter, we prove for the first time that Bell's theorem and the KS theorem, both without inequalities, can be demonstrated by one and the same system.
-Our proposal is inspired by, in addition to the above progress, the proof of the KS theorem based on Pauli operators for three qubits due to Mermin~\cite{mermin1990simple}, and by the \textquotedblleft all-versus-nothing\textquotedblright~proof of Bell's theorem~\cite{chen2003all,chen2005avn,ghz2005}.
-In a sense, the present proposal can be seen as a further development of Bell's theorem and the KS theorem, which represents the strongest conflict between QM and hidden-variable theories to date as it rules out both local and noncontextual hidden variables in an all-versus-nothing manner.
-In the context of the recent advances mentioned above, our all-versus-nothing proof shows from a different perspective the connection between quantum contextuality and nonlocality.
+In this study, we present an demonstration that both Bell's theorem and the KS theorem, inherently devoid of inequalities, can be illustrated harmoniously within a single system.
+Drawing inspiration from Mermin's proof~\cite{mermin1990simple} centered on three-qubit Pauli operators for the KS theorem and the ``all-versus-nothing" proof of Bell's theorem~\cite{chen2003all,chen2005avn,ghz2005}, our proposal can be viewed as a natural extension of these theorems.
+It simultaneously rejects both local and non-contextual hidden variables, adopting an all-versus-nothing approach.
+Within the contemporary landscape of rapid advancements, our proof furnishes compelling evidence supporting the correlation between quantum contextuality and nonlocality, offering a fresh lens to perceive their interrelationship.